cereja-project/cereja/README.md

 *Cereja is a bundle of useful functions that I don't want to rewrite.*

 How many times have you needed to rewrite that function or base class?
-Well, I thought then of joining all my lines of code, little by little, in one place.
+Well, I thought then of joining all my lines of code, bit by bit, in one place.

 Not well structured yet :( ...
 But you can help me !!!